 Arcade and Laser Games

-The writer and her team of enthusiastic volunteer combatants were guests of Zone.
-Thanks for making contact with Think Tasmania, and we wish you all the very best with the new venture in Launceston and continued success in Hobart.
+Think Tasmania (complete with a team of enthusiastic volunteer combatants) visited as guests of Zone.
+Thanks for making contact with Think Tasmania, and we wish you all the very best with the new venture in Launceston and continued success at Zone 3 Hobart.
 And of course: good luck to all contestants competing in the international meet next March.